aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

   {{% alert title="Important" color="warning" %}}
    * Starting at `eksctl anywhere` version `v0.12.0`, packages on workload clusters are remotely managed by the management cluster.
    * While following this guide to install packages on a workload cluster, please make sure the `kubeconfig` is pointing to the management cluster that was used to create the workload cluster.
-The only exception is the `kubectl create namespace` command below, which should be run with `kubeconfig` pointing to the workload cluster.
    {{% /alert %}}

 ## Choose a Deployment Approach